isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * We could start by focusing on the interfaces, e.g., make sure that no resources are lost and no pointer is misused.
 This would be a set of changes across the whole code base, but would most likely have huge benefits.

-Wichever way you choose, please note that the most advantages come with the highest conformance to the guidelines.
+Whichever way you choose, please note that the most advantages come with the highest conformance to the guidelines.
 The guidelines are not a random set of unrelated rules where you can srandomly pick and choose with an expectation of success.

 We would dearly love to hear about experience and about tools used.